-Carlos Castaneda Carlos Arana Castaneda [ 1 ] (December 25, 1925 – April 27, 1998) was a Peruvian-American author and student of anthropology.
+Carlos Castaneda Carlos Arana Castañeda (December 25, 1925 – April 27, 1998) was a Peruvian-American author with a Ph.D. in anthropology.

 In historiography, historical revisionism is the reinterpretation of orthodox views on evidence, motivations, and decision-making processes surrounding a historical event.
 Historical revisionism

 Table of Contents

 Francis Ford Coppola (/ˈkoʊpələ/; born April 7, 1939) is an American film director, producer and screenwriter.
 The Conversation, which he directed, produced and wrote, was released that same year, winning the Palme d'Or at the 1974 Cannes Film Festival.
 Francis Ford Coppola

 Ivan Illich (/ɪˈvɑːn ˈɪlɪtʃ/; 4 September 1926 – 2 December 2002) was an Austrian philosopher, Roman Catholic priest, and "maverick social critic" of the institutions of contemporary Western culture and their effects on the provenance and practice of education, medicine, work, energy use, transportation, and economic development.

 Born in Poitiers, France to an upper-middle-class family, Foucault was educated at the Lycée Henri-IV and then the École Normale Supérieure, where he developed an interest in philosophy and came under the influence of his tutors Jean Hyppolite and Louis Althusser.